mac-theobio/Lab_meeting/README.md

 ## Upcoming Meetings

+- 10 October: David C. will present a statistical method he designed.
+A meta-analysis aims at infering a pooled estimate of an effect size reported by various studies, taking into account the size and uncertainty of each study.
+The classical statistical toolbox of meta-analysis assumes that all studies report the mean and variance of the effect size.
+However, when studies reports partial and heterogeneous type of summary statistics, the classical toolbox is not applicable anymore.
+The method presented here addresses this gap.

 ## Proposed Readings and meeting topics

 - [A primer on stable parameter estimation and forecasting in epidemiology by a problem-oriented regularized least squares algorithm](http://www.sciencedirect.com/science/article/pii/S2468042717300088)